 In contrast to those genetically-diagnosed species, the majority of extant taxa, and almost all extinct taxa, are delimited by morphology alone.
 This disjunction complicates interpretations of variation and diversity in deep time, as apparent morphological stasis may not reflect the true underlying diversity .
 It also has serious implications for our records of modern biodiversity: for many museum specimens of extant taxa (e.g. those preserved in formalin), it is difficult to acquire the genetic data needed for non-morphological species delimitation methods.

 These considerations have sparked interest in whether geometric morphometric analyses can capture fine-scale variation that can be used for identifying cryptic species.
 This would make the task of identifying and maintaining endangered or conserved groups much easier and could contribute to improved classifications of extinct taxa and populations.
-Most such studies focus on using morphometrics to discover differences between taxa that were identified by other means .
+Most studies focus on using morphometrics to discover differences between taxa that were identified by other means .
 Additionally, there has been work on automated taxon identification and classification of taxa into groups , as well as the development of models that combine genetic, phenotypic, and geographic data to infer evolutionary units of interest .

 Here, we investigate the morphometric identification of cryptic species using machine learning approaches.
 We use an ensemble learning approach where multiple methods are used in order to look for consensus among their results.
-We test our approach on three datasets: plastron shape of eight species of closely related turtles, plastron shape of two subspecies of a single turtle species, and plastron shape of the Emys marmorata species complex.
+We test our approach on three datasets: plastron (ventral shell) shape of seven species of closely related turtles and an outgroup, plastron shape of two subspecies of a single turtle species, and plastron shape of the Emys marmorata species complex.
 In particular, we ask whether it is possible to determine which among a set of classification hypotheses best aligns with the observed morphology, and examine the implications of our results for the E. marmorata complex.

 Background and study system

-Machine learning is an extension of known statistical methodology that emphasizes predictive accuracy and generality often at the expense of the interpretability of individual parameters .
+Machine learning is an extension of known statistical methodology that emphasizes predictive accuracy and generality, often at the expense of the interpretability of individual parameters .
 Basic statistical approaches are supplemented by randomization, sorting, and partitioning algorithms, along with the maximization or minimization of summary statistics, in order to best estimate a general model for all data, both sampled and unsampled .
 Machine learning approaches have found use in medical research, epidemiology, economics, and automated identification of images such as handwritten zip codes .
-There are two major classes of machine learning method: unsupervised and supervised learning.
+There are two major classes of machine learning methods: unsupervised and supervised learning.
 Unsupervised learning methods are used with unlabeled data where the underlying structure is estimated; they are analogous to clustering and density estimation methods .
 Supervised learning methods are used with labeled data where the final output of data is known and the rules for going from input to output are inferred.
 These are analogous to classification and regression models .
 Our application of the supervised learning approaches used in this study illustrates only a sampling of the various methods available for fitting classification models.
-The specific methods used in this study were chosen because they are suited for cases with more two or more response classes.
+The specific methods we used were chosen because they are suited for cases with more two or more response classes.